Hosseindbr/Ev-projected-sale/README.md

 > Overall, the average household income is increasing in both NYS and U.S. And the average income in NYS is about 6-7% higher than than in U.S..

-Constructing  Matrix of Features and  Vector of Labels

 ### Model Training